hamacekh/wids-workshop/README.md

 ## Steps:

-## 1. Go to vectorize_dataset.ipynb
+## 1. & 2.
+Go to vectorize_dataset.ipynb

-- read the code and run the notebook
+- read the code and try to run the notebook
+  > fill the missing lines in helpers.py
-- fill the missing lines
+  > fill the missing lines in the notebook itself
 - check the shape of vectors dataframe - how many images do we have in the dataset?
 - make sure that vectors.parquet was created

-## 2. Go to src.helpers.py

-- fill the missing lines in predefined functions

 ## 3. Go to app.py